janhavimishra26/contact_book/README.md

 2. Run the program
 3. Enter two numbers and an operator (+, -, *, /)
 4. Continue using the calculator or exit when done
 ---

+#To-Do List Project 📝
+This is a simple Python command-line To-Do List application.

+Features:
+✅ Add tasks

+✅ View tasks

+✅ Remove tasks

+✅ Exit

+How to Run:
+Open to-do-list.py in VS Code.

+Run the program.

+Choose options from the menu by entering 1 to 4:

+1 to add a task.

+2 to view the list of tasks.

+3 to remove a task by entering its number.

+4 to exit the application.

+The program will keep running in a loop until you choose to exit.
+---

 # Password Generator 🗝️

 This is a simple **Python Password Generator** that creates a strong random password based on user input